Police dismantle pro-Palestinian camp at Wayne State University in Detroit

-DETROIT (AP) — Police dismantled a pro-Palestinian encampment Thursday at Wayne State University in Detroit, two days after the school suspended in-person classes and encouraged staff to work remotely to avoid any problems with the protesters' encampment.
+DETROIT (AP) — Police broke up a pro-Palestinian encampment Thursday at Wayne State University in Detroit and arrested eight people after organizers turned down offers to meet with school officials and refused to leave.

+President Kimberly Andrews Espy cited health and safety concerns and disruptions to campus operations.
+Staff were encouraged to work remotely this week, and in-person summer classes were suspended.

+“No individual or group is permitted to claim campus property for their own use and deny others access to that property,” Espy said.

+The camp, she added, “created an environment of exclusion — one in which some members of our campus community felt unwelcome and unable to fully participate in campus life.”

-Television footage showed campus police and Detroit police officers in riot gear tearing down fencing before they removed the protesters and started breaking down tents erected last week on green space near Wayne State’s undergraduate library.
+Television video showed Wayne State and Detroit police in riot gear tearing down fencing and breaking down tents erected May 23 on green space near the undergraduate library.

-After police began removing the encampment, the protesters chanted, "There's no riot here, why are you in riot gear?"
-The protesters later began marching on Wayne State's campus, and some people appeared to clash with officers, WXYZ-TV reported.
+The protesters chanted, “There’s no riot here, why are you in riot gear?”

+Eight people were arrested: six for trespassing, one for resisting and one for assaulting a police officer, Wayne State spokesperson Matt Lockwood said.

 Protest camps sprang up across the U.S. and in Europe as students demanded their universities stop doing business with Israel or companies that they say support its war in Gaza.
 Organizers seek to amplify calls to end Israel's war with Hamas, which they describe as a genocide against the Palestinians.

-Espy said that many people left the camp but that final cleanup was ongoing as of 7:30 a.m.
-She said campus operations would remain remote Thursday.

-Wayne State suspended in-person classes Tuesday and encouraged staff to work remotely.
-School spokesperson Matt Lockwood said there had been “public safety concerns,” especially about access to certain areas.

 Wayne State has 16,000 undergraduate students but fewer during the summer term.
-The protesters have demanded that the school divest from weapons manufacturing companies supplying Israel, provide a full disclosure of investments and cease delegation trips to Israel.
+The protesters have demanded that the school divest from weapons manufacturers supplying Israel, provide a full disclosure of investments and cease delegation trips to Israel.

+Wayne State this week posted video of its efforts to invite protesters to private meetings with Espy and other officials if they would dismantle the camp.
+Lockwood said all were rejected.

 U.S. Rep. Rashida Tlaib, a Michigan Democrat, had visited the encampment to offer support to the protesters.